Lida

 Signed: Both lanes of SR 266

-Notes: Please know that this region is one of the most inhospitable in Nevada and this dubious location in particular is far away from almost everything.
+Notes: Marker 157 is set far away from just about everything in all directions.
+Please know that this region is one of the most inhospitable in Nevada and this dubious location in particular is far away from almost everything.
 Please keep all the regular precautions stored in the back of your mind.
-According to a survey in 2010, SR 266 averaged a daily rate of traffic of 50 cars per day.
+Once you leave the safety of US 95, there are no services anywhere along this road, that is, until you reach Big Pine, CA -- a total of 104 miles.
+According to a survey in 2010, SR 266 averaged a daily rate of traffic of less than 84 cars per day.
 Make sure you do all the necessary precautions before venturing to this neck of the woods.
-Use your best judgement with this one.
+As always, use your best judgement with this one.

 Exact Description: